 Every security wristband has a lock which, by its very nature, is secure.
 But, like everything in life, people want options.
 Here are ours:

 - Metal Ring: This is a classic, yet very reliable closure made from aluminium.
-The ring is crimped with a tool to fuse the two ends of the wristbands together.
+The aluminium ring is crimped with a tool and when closed, tightly pinches the two ends of the wristbands together.
 Although this lock requires a tool it is still a favourite among large music events and is known for its reliability.

-- The Loop Lock: a type of socket and stud lock that loops over a fabric wristband and fastens into a wrist-watch type of hole.
+- The Loop Lock: a socket and stud lock that loops over a fabric wristband and fastens into a pre-punched hole.

 - Socket & Stud: The kind of lock used on all of our vinyl wristbands.
 Once secure, it can not be removed without being destroyed.